awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-findingsfilter.md

 `Arn`  <a name="Arn-fn::getatt"></a>
 The Amazon Resource Name \(ARN\) of the findings filter\.

-`FindingsFilterListItems`  <a name="FindingsFilterListItems-fn::getatt"></a>
-An array of `FindingsFilterListItem` objects, one for each findings filter that's associated with the account\.

 `Id`  <a name="Id-fn::getatt"></a>
 The unique identifier for the findings filter\.